 Car share parking pilot at Northgate

 King County Metro is working on new ways to help more people get to transit service.
 To help meet growing demand at the Northgate area park & rides, Metro is designating four parking spaces for free floating car share vehicles (car2go and ReachNow).
-This six month pilot program will increase the number of ways customers can connect to transit, including customers who don’t own a car and use car share as an alternative.
+This pilot program will increase the number of ways customers can connect to transit, including customers who don’t own a car and use car share as an alternative.

 About the project